Impact of Node Speed on Throughput of Energy-Constrained Mobile Networks with Wireless Power Transfer: Models and Metrics

+where $X_i(t)$ is the location of node $i$ at slot $t$ and $\|\cdot\|$ means the Euclidian distance.
+The purpose of this mobility modelling is to focus on the impact of node speed, the primary issue of this paper.
+Although this model may not be entirely realistic, it enables us to develop a tractable approach placing emphasis on node speed.

-A node can transmit its packet to a neighbor node within transmission range $r$.
-According to the {\it protocol model} \cite{Gupta00}, the packet is successfully delivered from node $i$ to node $j$ when the distances between node $j$ and the other transmitting nodes are no less than $r$.
-In our analysis, we set the transmission range $r$ to the average distance to the nearest node in the area:
+A node can transmit its packet to one of neighbors within transmission range $r$.
+According to the {\it protocol model} \cite{Gupta00}, the packet transmitted from node $i$ to node $j$ is successfully delivered when the distances between node $j$ and the other transmitting nodes are no less than $r$.
+If the transmission range $r$ is too large, the transmission often fails because there are many interfering nodes.
+In order to avoid excessive interference, we set the transmission range $r$ to the average distance to the nearest node in the area:

 where $\Gamma (z)=\int_{0}^{\infty} t^{z-1}e^{-t} dt$ is the gamma function.